adam-n-smith/demand-models-random-partitions/README.md

 # Demand Models with Random Partitions

-This repository contains the source code to implement the location-scale partitioning (LSP) methodology of Smith and Allenby (2019).
+This repository contains the R and Rcpp source code to implement the location-scale partitioning (LSP) methodology of Smith and Allenby (2019).

 ## List of Files